 For many families, a cruise offers the best of all worlds.
 The most family-friendly cruise lines offer a slew of activities to keep everyone happy with many itinerary options.

 In determining which cruise line is the best fit for your family, you'll want to explore the different cruise lines.
 They all have distinctive personalities—some are boisterous and loud, some active and sporty, others more elegant and reserved.
 The ideal cruise for a family with young children might not be the best pick for a multi-generational family reunion.

 2017 marked the 100th anniversary of the acquisition of the US Virgin Islands (St. Croix, St. John, and St. Thomas) from Denmark for $25 million.
 Just two hours from Miami, the US Virgin Islands offer an authentic Caribbean experience without many of the hassles of traveling to a foreign country.

 Three distinct islands-- sleepy St. Croix, bustling St. Thomas, and eco-treat St. John-- serve up white-sand beaches, super snorkeling, a major National Park, colonial towns and forts, duty-free shops, and more.
 Buck Island, one of only three Underwater National Monuments in the US, is a terrific place to snorkel or scuba.
 Swimming behind a giant sea turtle is sure to thrill kids and grown-ups too.Continue to 5 of 19 below.

 The transition from winter to spring is a delicious time to be in New England.
 March and early April make up maple sugaring season when buckets appear on maple trees and sugar shacks transform maple sap into delectable maple syrup.

-Vermont's Smugglers' Notch Resort, a top kid-friendly ski resort and fabulous vacation for babies and toddlers, is holding an annual Maple Fest Celebration during the spring-break period.
+Vermont's Smugglers' Notch Resort, a top kid-friendly ski resort and fabulous vacation for babies and toddlers, holds an annual Maple Fest Celebration during the spring-break period.
 The event immerses families in the traditions of the sugaring season in Vermont.
 Complimentary transportation is provided to a local sugarhouse, and families receive a maple welcome gift, daily maple product samplings, a children's maple-themed activity book, and can enjoy a weekly winter carnival with sugar on snow.
 For an additional fee, families can embark on maple-themed snowshoe treks or take an artist's class.